skysquitter22/beast-feeder/README.md

 destination host: `10.9.2.1` # Privided by our technical support, if other

 destination port: `11092` # Privided by our technical support, if other

+set timestamp: `false` # Insert system clock based timestamp in messages

+clock diff limit: `200` # [ms] If `set timestamp` enabled, this defines the validation limit of the system clock diff in reference to NTP

 VPN keys are required!
 For more information please visit www.skysquitter.com